julien01A/Amoros-Fattar-2024---Reassessment-of-the-genetic-basis-of-natural-rifampin-resistance-in-the-genus-/Bioinformatic_analyses/README_bioinfo.md

 AMAS.py concat -f fasta -d aa --in-files ./Single_Copy_Orthologue_Sequences_AMAS/*.fasta
 ```

-Substitution models were evaluated using modeltest-ng (<https://github.com/ddarriba/modeltest>, Darriba D., Posada D., Kozlov A.M., Stamatakis A., Morel B., and Flouri T. (2020), ModelTest-NG: A new and scalable tool for the selection of DNA and protein evolutionary models.
-Molecular Biology and Evolution. doi: <10.1093/molbev/msz189>) in order to determinate the appropriate substitution model (according to AICc criterion) to use for the phylogenetic tree construction with RAxML (https://github.com/stamatak/standard-RAxML, Stamatakis A. (2014) RAxML version 8: a tool for phylogenetic analysis and post-analysis of large phylogenies.
-Bioinformatics. doi: <10.1093/bioinformatics/btu033>):
+Substitution models were evaluated using modeltest v0.1.5 (<https://github.com/ddarriba/modeltest>, Darriba D., Posada D., Kozlov A.M., Stamatakis A., Morel B., and Flouri T. (2020), ModelTest-NG: A new and scalable tool for the selection of DNA and protein evolutionary models.
+Molecular Biology and Evolution. doi: 10.1093/molbev/msz189) in order to determinate the appropriate substitution model (according to AICc criterion) to use for the phylogenetic tree construction with RAxML v8.2.9 (<https://github.com/stamatak/standard-RAxML>, Stamatakis A. (2014) RAxML version 8: a tool for phylogenetic analysis and post-analysis of large phylogenies.
+Bioinformatics. doi: 10.1093/bioinformatics/btu033):

 ```
 modeltest-ng -i SCO_concatenated.faa -p 12 -T raxml -d aa